Stick it to the Flu® - State Health Plan FAQs

 - What about the flu shot for children?

-- How do North Carolina state agencies, schools, community colleges and universities sign up for a flu shot clinic?
+- How do North Carolina state agencies, schools, community colleges and universities sign up to have a flu shot clinic?

-- How will the State Health Plan communicate the flu shot program to North Carolina state agencies, schools, community colleges and universities, retirees and other State Health Plan members?
+- How will North Carolina state agencies, schools, community colleges and universities, retirees and other State Health Plan members learn about the flu shot program?

-In August, the Plan will send materials to Health Benefits Representatives and state agencies, schools, community colleges and universities to invite them to host flu shot clinics at their worksites.
-Beginning in September, members can access information about the flu shot program at www.shpnc.org.
-Doctor's offices may also promote flu shot clinics in their offices.
+In August, the Plan will invite Health Benefits Representatives and state agencies, schools, community colleges and universities to sign up to have flu shot clinics at their worksites.
+Beginning in August, members can learn about the flu shot program at https://www.shpnc.org/employee-benefits/flu-shot-information.

 - What if I have more questions?

-The Centers for Disease Control and Prevention (CDC) recommends that everyone over the age of 6 months get a yearly flu shot.2 The flu, also known as influenza, can affect people of all ages as it spreads through the air from person to person.
-The virus can be as contagious as the common cold and is easily spread.
-You can also get the flu from those who've been exposed, but haven't yet developed symptoms.
+The Centers for Disease Control and Prevention (CDC) says that everyone over the age of 6 months should get a flu shot every year.2 The flu, also known as influenza, spreads quickly through the air from person to person.
+You can also get the flu from people who have come in contact with it, but haven't shown any symptoms.
 This means that you can be contagious and not even know it.

-While everyone should get a flu vaccine each flu season, it’s highly important that certain people get vaccinated either because they are at high risk of having serious flu-related complications including: 2
+While everyone should get a flu shot each year, it's even more important that certain people get the shot because they may get more sick from the flu than most people.
+Those people are 2

 - Children younger than five, but especially children younger than two

-- Pregnant women and women up to two weeks after the end of pregnancy
+- Women during pregnancy and up to two weeks after the end of pregnancy

 - American Indians and Alaska Natives